-I am a PDRA as part of the JUNIPER consortium, and a PhD student at the Mathematics for Real-World Systems Centre for Doctoral Training (currently in the process of submission).
+I am a PDRA as part of the JUNIPER consortium, and was awarded my PhD in Mathematics of Systems in 2021.

 My research focuses on understanding the importance of including contact network structure in epidemiological models, and constructing models that incorporate this structure to answer pressing real-world questions.
 My PhD focused on the importance of including network structure in models of the spread and control of sexually transmitted infections.
 More recently, I have developed models to understand the impact of social bubbles and school reopening strategies in the context of COVID-19.